-I decided to take what I learned the most and share it with y’all.
+I decided to take what I learned and share it with y’all.
 Hope you enjoy!

 How to start your query

 If you are a debut author, he suggested going straight into talking about your book.
-(About 85-90% start with their book.)
+(About 85-90% start with their book’s plot.)
 Anything that is a strong hook to grab the literary agent’s attention is what you should strive for.

 He also mentioned puffing up the literary agent’s ego could work, but it’s not recommended.
-It has to be well-written to work.
+It has to be super well-written.

 How to write the middle of your query

 Remember that this is not a synopsis.
 A query is like what you’d find on the back of a book.
-Don’t give away how the story ends, but let the reader get curious about how your story will end.
+Don’t give away how the story ends, but instead let the reader get curious about how it ends.
 What are your character’s struggles and character traits?
 It’s okay if you sneak those in by using adjectives before their names.

 How to use Comparative titles